foray1010/hk01-k8s-sharing/PITCHME.md

     - ex: like you won't share your node_modules for all projects right?
     - what if different node version is needed?

+1. waste resource when auto scale => not all apps need to scale but they are forced to scale tgt

+1. some will just ship one app in one machine

+    - low resource utilization
+    - e.g. one time promotion website
+    - more machines to maintain

 ### New way

 1. each containers are isolated from each other and the host, and having their own config, such as node version, timezone

+    - do not need to worry dependency interference

 1. portable